Elijah Woods x Jamie Fine: 2014–2017: Beginnings and The Launch

+2017–2020: 8:47 and disbandment

-Since partnering with Big Machine on the show, Elijah Woods x Jamie Fine has continued working on new music.
-In June 2018, the duo told iHeartRadio that they had produced over two album's worth of music and that the release of their debut album was likely "[not] too far off."
+Elijah Woods x Jamie Fine followed their 2017 television appearance by entering the new year working on new music under their partnership with Big Machine Records.
+Discussion of their debut EP first emerged in June 2018 when the duo told iHeartRadio that an album was likely "[not] too far off", citing that they had prepared and produced over two album's worth of music for the opportunity.
 The duo released their second major-label single, "Better Off", on August 24, 2018, the second single from the 8:47 EP.
 It has since become their second consecutive charting single on the Canadian Hot 100.
 The EP's third single, "You", was released on February 14, 2019, the same day the EP went out for pre-order.
 The EP was released on March 8, 2019.

-Members
+Following a four year tenure with Big Machine Records, it was reported in November 2020 that Jamie Fine and Elijah Woods had parted ways, both opting to pursue individual solo careers.
+In an exclusive interview with iHeartRadio with Jamie Fine, she cited creative differences that were mutually agreed upon between herself and Woods, claiming the two saw different creative perspectives to their collaboration, and that there were no hard feelings in splitting.
+Fine explained that the two looked at their trajectories as artists and saw each other in different creative lights, claiming, "It's just in terms of the brand, it's how we look, it's the artists that we want to be – that's where we really differ[ed]."